0lafe/payday_roguelike/README.md

 # BUGS

-- Picking a loot card does not flip it
+- Loot cards in coop

 - Possible client completion problem with escapes (MissionEndState:chk_complete_heist_achievements())
 - Possible problem receiving perk deck reward when in lobby with other players
-- Possible clicking roguelike puts you in offline mode

 # FEATURES